 Books can be a great place to start your reading around a topic.

-Most of our books are located in the JB Morrell Library.
+Most of our books are located on the 2nd floor of the JB Morrell Library.
 Many books will also be available online as e-books.
 Look for the links in YorSearch, under the View It section of each book.

 All journal titles are listed on YorSearch, and can be found by searching the journal title.